Okipa/laravel-table/README.md

 > Set the disable lines closure that will be executed during the table generation.
 > The optional second param let you override the classes that will be applied for the disabled lines.
-> By default, the « config('laravel-table.rows.disabled.classes') » config value is applied.
+> By default, the « config('laravel-table.classes.disabled') » config value is applied.
 > For example, you can disable the current logged user to prevent him being edited or deleted from the table.
 > The closure let you manipulate the following attribute : `$model`.